 - Two new textbooks for the new specification were published in May/June 2017.
 They not only cover the philosophical topics and texts, but also provide an introduction to how philosophy works as argument, and include ‘argument maps’ – visual representations of arguments – to enable better understanding.

-We hope that the information provided here is useful in thinking about how to approach teaching A level Philosophy for the first time, or indeed, whether to do so next year.
+We hope that the information provided here is useful in thinking about how to approach teaching A level Philosophy for the first time.
 If you have any queries that we have not addressed, please do get in touch and we will try to answer them as best we can.